ourgenerationshs/ourgeneration/README.md

-# Home page for  Ourgeneration Club , Sage Hill School
+# Home page for  Our Generation Club , Sage Hill School